 A truck driver who has had little to no sleep or rest and/or is driving for more consecutive hours than allowed by federal law cannot be expected to stay focused on the road, be fully aware of his or her surroundings, and constantly check the blind spots.

 Do not get us wrong.
 We are not trying to convince you that all truck drivers are fatigued and dangerous.
-“All we want to say is that there are many fatigued truck drivers on our roads, and fatigued driving is dangerous because it impairs the driver’s reaction times, judgement, and decision-making abilities, which significantly increases the risk of being in a truck accident,” explains our experienced truck accident lawyer in Kansas City.
+“All we want to say is that there are many fatigued truck drivers on our roads, and fatigued driving is dangerous because it impairs the driver’s reaction times, judgment, and decision-making abilities, which significantly increases the risk of being in a truck accident,” explains our experienced truck accident lawyer in Kansas City.

 Statistics indicate that about 40 percent of all truck accidents in Missouri and all across the U.S. are caused by lack of sleep and fatigued driving.
 In fact, you are more likely to encounter a fatigued truck driver than a drunk truck driver despite the common stereotype that all truckers drive under the influence of alcohol.